MarcDiethelm/xtc/README.md

 and doesn't provide for inter-module (i.e. connectors) testing.
 But it's still very useful to see if something breaks on any given page.

-### Static Assets
+### Static Assets [assets]

 If you look at config.js you will find that you can define the file system locations of your assets very flexibly.
 This allows you to model file structures to your liking or to the requirements of a particular backend where your code might need to be integrated.

-The URIs to your static assets are are all available under the `static` variable in your templates:
+The URIs to your static assets are all available under the `static` variable in your templates:

 	static.prefix // The base URI to the static assets static.img // The base URI to your images